 Another former Soviet Republic, Armenia, is a bit of a hidden gem.
 And unlike many other former Soviet Republics, Armenia has a strong banking culture.

 In Yerevan, Armenia’s capital, you will find a range of Armenian retail banks, private banks, and investment banks.
 And most of them will be ready to accept your deposit payments in USD, EUR, or RUB in exchange for a healthy interest rate.

 And when it comes to rates, Armenia, like the other countries mentioned, is very attractive when compared to most jurisdictions.
 The base account that you can open in Armenia starts at US $500, and if you choose to open in Armenian drams you can lock in 9.5%.

 However, if you instead choose to open in USD, you can expect to get anywhere from 4% to 4.5%.
 If you want to deposit in EUR or RUB, you will receive 2.5% or 7% respectively.

 To get started on your account opening journey, you need to choose a country and find the best bank for you.
-To do that, you should assess all of the potential pros and cons of both the jurisdiction and the bank.

 Additionally, it’s worth noting that while you might want to open an account, these banks might not want you as a client.
 You see, each bank will have its own acceptance criteria, and depending on how you approach them you might not make the cut.